mrisher/smtp-sts/mta-sts.md

-Parsers MUST accept TXT records and policy files which are syntactically valid (i.e., valid key/value pairs separated by semi-colons for TXT records) and but containing additional key/value pairs not specified in this document, in which case unknown fields SHALL be ignored.
+Parsers MUST accept TXT records and policy files which are syntactically valid (i.e., valid key/value pairs separated by semi-colons for TXT records), possibly containing additional key/value pairs not specified in this document, in which case unknown fields SHALL be ignored.
 If any non-repeated field--i.e., all fields excepting `mx`--is duplicated, all entries except for the first SHALL be